zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

-For instructions on how to write your program to SPI-FLASH, refer to the documentation on the ARC EM Starter Kit at the `embARC-website`_, which includes instructions for how to place an executable image onto the SPI-FLASH in such a way that it is understood by the bootloader.
+For instructions on how to write your program to SPI-FLASH, refer to the documentation on the ARC EM Starter Kit at the `embARC website`_, which includes instructions for how to place an executable image onto the SPI-FLASH in such a way that it is understood by the bootloader.